IslandViewPTA/islandview-pta-site/content/news/2019-12-newsletter.md

 It's time to hear Island View Eagle voices soar to new heights as they spread holiday cheer around town.
 Come get festive and support our student singers at the following performances in December:

-December 6th - Anacortes Chamber of Commerce Tree Lighting starting at 6pm at the corner of 9th and Commercial
+Dec 6th - **Anacortes Chamber of Commerce Tree Lighting, 6pm** at the corner of 9th and Commercial

-December 7th - Lions Club Holiday Parade starting at 11am along Commercial between 3rd and 10th
+Dec 7th - **Lions Club Holiday Parade, 11am** along Commercial between 3rd and 10th

-December 7th - Anacortes Schools Foundation "Celebrate the Season" at the Port Transit Shed beginning at 1pm
+Dec 7th - Anacortes Schools Foundation **"Celebrate the Season" at the Port Transit Shed, 1pm**

-December 14th - Anacortes Parks & Recreation "Wonderland Walk at Washington Park" starting at 6pm
+Dec 14th - Anacortes Parks & Recreation **"Wonderland Walk at Washington Park", 6pm**

 ## ASF Celebrate the Season